akka/akka/akka-docs/rst/java/http/routing-dsl/directives/parameter-directives/index.rst

 When to use which parameter directive?
 --------------------------------------

-Usually, you want to use the high-level :ref:`-parameters-` directive.
+Usually, you want to use the high-level :ref:`-parameters-java-` directive.
 When you need more low-level access you can use the table below to decide which directive to use which shows properties of different parameter directives.

 ========================== ====== ======== =====
 directive                  level  ordering multi
 ========================== ====== ======== =====
-:ref:`-parameter-`         high   no       no :ref:`-parameters-`        high   no       yes :ref:`-parameterMap-`      low    no       no :ref:`-parameterMultiMap-` low    no       yes :ref:`-parameterSeq-`      low    yes      yes
+:ref:`-parameter-java-`         high   no       no :ref:`-parameters-java-`        high   no       yes :ref:`-parameterMap-java-`      low    no       no :ref:`-parameterMultiMap-java-` low    no       yes :ref:`-parameterSeq-java-`      low    yes      yes
 ========================== ====== ======== =====

 level